 He discovered that while the figures were enticing, it failed to mention that these numbers are before advertising agencies commissions and other fees are deducted.
 When he crunched the numbers, the actual earnings weren’t as big as he thought.

 Immediately after quitting his job, David decided to put up a membership site where he can share his skills as an investment strategist to help other people.
-But he took this down almost as soon as it launched because it was the same thing that he was doing when he was still employed.
+But he took it down almost as soon as it launched because it was the same thing that he was doing when he was still employed.
 The only difference is that he wasn’t getting paid this time.

 Money for the Rest of Us Hub now generates an average passive income of $9,000 for David each month.
 Considering that his podcast caters to a very narrow niche, this not bad at all.

 This is crucial if you’re running a membership site.
-“The death of a membership site is when there are more customers leaving than signing up,” David pointed out during the 2016 FinCon.
+“The death of a membership site is when there are more customers leaving than signing up,”

 Most of the things that you can now see on David’s membership site came about from him listening and paying attention to his target audience.